 Jekka’s vegetable seeds

-Today, growing your own vegetables has become a very popular thing to do with waiting lists for allotment spots ever increasing.
+Today, growing your own vegetables has become a very popular with waiting lists for allotment spots ever increasing.

 Growing vegetables, like growing herbs in general, is an enjoyable activity for all ages.
 There is nothing more rewarding than seeing a seed unfurl, nurturing it and then using it in a delicious meal.
 At Jekka’s we have extended our seed range to include some of our favourite vegetables.
 With a collection of over 100 different herb seeds, you will find something that really suits your taste buds.